desheffer/pimento/README.md

 Please note the specific model of Pi that I am using.
 This code will likely experience compatibility issues wth older versions of the Pi.

-Launch the Docker environment by running `docker.sh`.
+Launch the Docker environment by running `make dkr-sh`.
 Next, run `make` inside the Docker container.
 This will compile the kernel and generate a kernel image, `kernel/build/kernel8.img`.
 Copy this image to the SD card for your Pi, overwriting the existing `/boot/kernel8.img` file.
 Boot the Pi and the kernel